svenvc/ston/ston-spec.md

 The associations that constitute a map are separated by commas.
 A map can also be empty.
 A map is functionally equivalent to an object with class tag "Dictionary" using as representation the associations listed.

 No order is maintained and when duplicate keys occur, the behaviour is undefined but no error is signalled.
 Currently, duplicate keys overwrite each other in the order they are read.
 To maintain an order, an OrderedDictionary can be used.
+Duplicate keys should not occur.

 ## Objects

 An object consists of a class tag followed by a representation.
-Class tags start with an uppercase letter and use a limited charset.
+Class tags start with an uppercase letter and use a limited charset: upper and lowercase letter, decimal digits and the underscore character.

 	class-tag-char = uppercase-letter | lowercase-letter | decimal-digit | "_"
 	class-tag = uppercase-letter class-tag-char *